hamburger

 Most of the Sinhalese speakers follow Buddhism, while the majority of Tamils are Hindus or Muslims.
 About 7% of Christians are both Tamil and Sinhalese.
 The term ethnic refers to a social division based on a shared culture.

-Sinhalese were in the majority in Sri Lanka.
+Sinhalese were the majority in Sri Lanka.
 After Sri Lanka gained independence, an act was passed in 1956 to recognize Sinhala as the official language.
-The policies of the government were in favour of the Sinhalese people.
+The policies of the government were in favor of the Sinhalese people.

 • Tamils felt neglected and thought that no political party led by Sinhalese leaders was sensitive to their language and culture.

-• They founded political parties and fought for the recognition of Tamil as an official language.
+• They founded political parties and fought to recognize Tamil as an official language.

 • Soon a civil war broke out between the two, which ended in 2009.